-You can't participate in this Plan if both of these things are true:
+You can't be covered under this Plan if both of these things are true:

 - You are eligible for Medicare. - Medicare pays benefits first.
-The "What happens if You are covered under Medicare or another government plan" tells You when Medicare pays benefits before a medical Plan.
+"What happens if You are covered under Medicare or another government plan" tells You when Medicare pays benefits before this Plan.